anxdpanic/plugin.video.twitch/README.md

 Twitch.tv on XBMC (Kodi)
 ==================

-Watch your favorite gaming streams on XBMC (Kodi).
+Watch your favorite gaming streams on Kodi.

 FAQ
 ----------------

-* I can't find the Twitch.tv add-on in the xbmc add-on manager!
+* I can't find the Twitch.tv add-on in the Kodi add-on manager!

-> Make sure you are using at least XBMC 12 Frodo / XBMC 13 Gotham / Kodi 14 Helix.
+> Make sure you are using at least Kodi 14 (Helix), Kodi 15 (Isengard), Kodi 16 (Jarvis).

 * I'm having issues with the playback of streams (buffering, dropping, stuttering).

-> This Addon does not handle any aspect of the playback of Twitch streams (that would be the XBMC Video Player), it simply tells XBMC what to play.
+> This Addon does not handle any aspect of the playback of Twitch streams (that would be the Kodi Video Player), it simply tells Kodi what to play.
 > The Addon does however provide Quality Options which may help if your internet connection / computer specs are below requirements for HD streams.